CanDIG/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

 ---

-## Sample Registrations to Specimens to Primary Diagnoses to Donors to Programs
+## Sample Registrations, Specimens and Primary Diagnoses to Donors

+Each donor has one primary diagnosis, each primary diagnosis has one specimen, each specimen has three samples.

 ```mermaid
 ---